ComScore

 • Time Commitment: 15 minutes

-• Why We Love It: <30 minutes, beginner-friendly, high protein
+• Why I Love It: <30 minutes, beginner-friendly, high protein

-Three cheers for a quick, easy dinner recipe that you can make with whatever’s lying around in your pantry.
-(It's even faster if you have leftover couscous at the ready.)
+Three cheers for a quick, easy dinner recipe that you can make with whatever's lying around in your pantry.
+(It's even faster if you have leftover grains at the ready.)
+"The couscous is as easy to make as it is to boil water," McDowell claims.
+"It soaks up the liquid off heat and before you know it, it's fluffy and ready to eat.
+Pair it with a high-quality tuna for the tastiest results."

 34. 15-Minute Buffalo Chicken Sliders